sujit-shrc/learn-mariadb/01_intro.md

 3. **Scalability Issues:** Just as a kitchen might struggle to handle a sudden increase in the number of guests, databases may face challenges in scaling up to handle a growing volume of data.

 Understanding these concepts is like becoming a master chef in the world of information management.
 Each type of database has its unique flavor, and choosing the right one depends on the specific needs of your "culinary" project.

+"Thanks for tuning in!
+Until next time, happy listening and stay curious!"